python/cpython/Doc/tutorial/floatingpoint.rst

 values share the same approximation, any one of them could be displayed while still preserving the invariant ``eval(repr(x)) == x``.

-Historically, the Python prompt and built-in :func:`repr` function would chose the one with 17 significant digits, ``0.10000000000000001``.
+Historically, the Python prompt and built-in :func:`repr` function would choose the one with 17 significant digits, ``0.10000000000000001``.
 Starting with Python 3.1, Python (on most systems) is now able to choose the shortest of these and simply display ``0.1``.